systemd/mkosi/mkosi/resources/man/mkosi.1.md

     `SecureBootCertificate=`/`--secure-boot-certificate=` options.

 `documentation`
 :   Show mkosi's documentation.
+If no argument is given, the mkosi man page is shown, but the arguments
+    `mkosi`, `mkosi-initrd`, `initrd`, `mkosi-sandbox`, `sandbox`, `mkosi.news` and `news` are supported and respectively show the man pages for mkosi, mkosi-initrd, mkosi-sandbox and mkosi's NEWS file.

-By default this verb will try several ways
-    to output the documentation, but a specific option can be chosen with the `--doc-format` option.
+    By default this verb will try several ways to output the documentation, but a specific option can be chosen with the `--doc-format` option.
 Distro packagers are encouraged to add a file `mkosi.1` into the `mkosi/resources` directory of the Python package, if it is missing, as well as to install it in the appropriate search path for man pages.
-The man page can be generated from the markdown file `mkosi/resources/man/mkosi.1.md` e.g via
-    `pandoc -t man -s -o mkosi.1 mkosi.1.md`.
+The man page can be generated from the markdown file `mkosi/resources/man/mkosi.1.md` e.g via `pandoc -t man -s -o mkosi.1 mkosi.1.md`.

 `dependencies`
 :   Output the list of packages required by mkosi to build and boot